AdriaPm/Pinball-Game/Pinball Game SourceCode/Game/README.md

 Ball stuck in bouncers doing the same path.
 FIX --> For an amount of bounces changes normal impulse direction for changing the path.

+Flippers stuck after using them.
+FIX --> Change the flippers & joints position so non of their bodies collide with anything else when using them.

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](https://mit-license.org/) for further details.